bevy-procedural/modelling/README.md

 | Heuristic   | ?            |            |              |             |              |
 | Auto        | ?            | n^2        |              |             |              |

--   ¹) Time for triangulation on a Intel i7-12700K (single threaded)
+-   ¹) Time for triangulation on a Intel i7-12700K (single threaded).
+Run the benchmarks using `cargo bench --features benchmarks` and `cargo flamegraph --unit-test -- representation::face::tesselate::sweep::sweep::tests::sweep_tricky_shape`.
 -   ²) when rendering one million vertices worth of the mesh with the bevy 0.14 pbr shader on a Nvidia GeForce RTX 4060 Ti
 -   ³) TODO: Number of iterations